Monday, December 31, 2018

 Is Your Sin Beyond The Forgiveness Of God?

 There are Christians who feel burdened and disheartened in their journey of faith as a result of previous shortcomings in their lives.
 There are those who feel guilty on a constant basis for sins committed in the past, seemingly unable to find comfort in the forgiveness that God provides.
 There are people who feel hopeless, utterly beyond the point of redemption.
 Further, the reality that we cannot change our past can be a difficult one to accept.
 That haunts the minds of certain people.
 It is also a basic fact of life that all decisions we make have consequences.
 However, this does not mean that all hope for us is lost.
-We must take responsibility for bad choices made rather than make excuses to justify them or shift the blame on to other people or things.
+We must take responsibility for bad choices made by us rather than make excuses to justify them or shift the blame on to other people or things.

 "The Lord is compassionate and gracious, slow to anger, abounding in love.
 He will not always accuse, nor will he harbor his anger forever; he does not treat us as our sins deserve or repay us according to our iniquities.
 For as high as the heavens are above the earth, so great is his love for those who fear him; as far as the east is from the west, so far has he removed our transgressions from us.
 As a father has compassion on his children, so the Lord has compassion on those who fear him; for he knows how we are formed, he remembers that we are dust."
 (Psalm 103:8-14)